breinero-zz/Firehose/README.rst

             }
         });

-Remeber, the `Application <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/util/Application.java#L92>`_ class has already defined CLI callbacks for the worker pool, instrumentation engine and MongoDB driver.
-All I needed to add where the callbacks for the imput file, value delimiter and column headers.
+Remember, the `Application <https://github.com/bryanreinero/Firehose/blob/master/src/main/java/com/bryanreinero/util/Application.java#L92>`_ class has already defined CLI callbacks for the worker pool, instrumentation engine and MongoDB driver.
+All I needed to add where the callbacks for the input file, value delimiter and column headers.
 I've defined these callbacks as a collection of anonymous functions which I pass to the Application class' constructor:

 ::